edadma/ncurses/docs/index.md

   val starty = (LINES - HEIGHT) / 2

   attron(A_REVERSE)
-  mvprintw(LINES - 1, 1, "Click on Exit to quit (Works best in a virtual console)") refresh attroff(A_REVERSE)
+  printw(LINES - 1, 1, "Click on Exit to quit (Works best in a virtual console)") refresh attroff(A_REVERSE)